Quantum Walk Inspired Dynamic Adiabatic Local Search: Continuous Time Quantum Walk to Adiabatic Search Mapping

 \section{Continuous Time Quantum Walk to Adiabatic Search Mapping}

-QW based search algorithms are proven to be optimal \cite{chakraborty2016spatial, zalka1999grover} and the aim of translation between universal models is to carry the optimal behavior from QW to AQC.
-However, some issue raised during the translation by mapping from CTQW to AQC.
-The issue is the irreconcilability \cite{wong2016irreconcilable} when The mapped time-dependent Hamiltonian $H(s)$ in AQC has a constant energy gap.
-To resolve this issue, we investigated the cause of irreconcilability (see section \ref{sect:irrecon}) and provided a modified version of CTQW-inspired AQC path.
-It is shown, via numerical simulation, that the modified CTQW-inspired Adiabatic path demonstrates optimal search behavior.
-We further investigated an adaptive schedule to improve the Adiabatic local search in section \ref{sect:adpt-ags}.

 One can construct a time-dependent AQC Hamiltonian $H(s)$ as shown in \cite{wong2016irreconcilable} where the Adiabatic search follows the CTQW search on a complete graph with $N$ vertices.
-Let the coupling factor be $\gamma = 1/N$, $\ket{\psi_0}$ be the uniform superposition of all states, $\ket{r}$ be the uniform superposition of non-solution states, $\ket{\omega}$ be the solution state.
-Taking the state evolving in CTQW system as the time-dependent ground state of $H(s)$ and its orthogonal state, one derives $H(s)$ in the $\{\ket{\omega}, \ket{r}\}$ basis as \cite{wong2016irreconcilable}
+Let us define the following variables.
+The coupling factor $\gamma$ is set to $1/N$ and $\ket{\psi_0}$ is the uniform superposition of all states in the search space.
+State $\ket{r}$ is the uniform superposition of non-solution states, state $\ket{\omega}$ is the solution state.
+Treating the state evolving in CTQW system as the time-dependent ground state of $H(s)$, one constructs $H(s)$ in the $\{\ket{\omega}, \ket{r}\}$ basis as \cite{wong2016irreconcilable}